Search

 • Carbon-graphite mechanical face seal

 Engineering design and challenges of mechanical seal system: One of the design challenges is, control of friction heat generation at the interface between the seal faces.
-The temperature of the seal increases as sliding speed increase and also depends on stationary and rotating rings material of construction.
-Another challenge in the design was to develop the dry seal withstand the reverse rotation condition of the shaft or impeller of the machine during trips and emergency shutdowns.
+The temperature of the seal increases as sliding speed increases and also depends on stationary and rotating rings material of construction.
+Another challenge in the design was to develop the dry seal to withstand the reverse rotation condition of the shaft or impeller of the machine during trips and emergency shutdowns.

 Mechanical seal mounted on sleeve to fix on pump shaft